prathambhatia/Hospital-Backend-Server--Complete/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the PRATHAM BHATIA License.